 Enter your contact details and submit the form.

-You will receive a reference number via SMS for follow-up purposes.
+Again, you will receive a reference number via SMS for follow-up purposes.
 Forward this reference number and any additional details to the DWCA.